-Goal R4.1 Provide effective medication and

-practice-related education to

-patients, caregivers, health care

-professionals, students, and the

-public (individuals and groups).
+Goal R4.1 Provide effective medication and practice-related education to patients, caregivers, health care professionals, students, and the public (individuals and groups).
 Objective R4.1.1 (Applying) Design effective educational activities.
 Prepare a case conference or journal club following the guidelines listed above.
 All journal clubs and case conferences MUST be reviewed by a clinical preceptor at least 1 week prior to the scheduled presentation date.
 Failure to do so will result in the resident being required to complete and present another assignment.
 Objective R4.1.2 (Applying) Use effective presentation and teaching skills to deliver education.
 Present case conferences/journal clubs per the guidelines listed above.
 Objective R4.1.3 (Applying) Use effective written communication to disseminate knowledge.
 Copies of handouts for case conferences and journal clubs should be provided at the time of presentation.
 Objective R4.1.4 (Applying) Appropriately assess effectiveness of education.
-The resident should provide blank evaluation forms at the time of presentation.
-See your residency manual for evaluation forms.
-Review evaluation forms with

-mentors.
+Review evaluation forms with mentors.